 Tropical Atlantic Observing System Review

-The tropical Atlantic observing system was last reviewed in 2006 by CLIVAR (Climate and Ocean: Variability, Predictability and Change) and GCOS-GOOS-WCRP through the OOPC (Ocean Observations Panel for Climate) with a primary focus on PIRATA (Prediction and Research Moored Array in the Tropical Atlantic).
-Since then, the CLIVAR Tropical Atlantic Climate Experiment (TACE) has been completed and more recently the EU program Enhancing Prediction of Tropical Atlantic Climate and its Impacts (PREFACE), scheduled for 2013-2017, is nearing completion.
+The tropical Atlantic observing system was last reviewed in 2006 by CLIVAR (Climate and Ocean: Variability, Predictability and Change) and GCOS-GOOS-WCRP through the OOPC (Ocean Observations Panel for Climate), with a primary focus on PIRATA (Prediction and Research Moored Array in the Tropical Atlantic).
+Since then, the CLIVAR Tropical Atlantic Climate Experiment (TACE) and the EU program Enhancing Prediction of Tropical Atlantic Climate and its Impacts (PREFACE) have been completed.
 Scientific priorities and observational technologies have evolved since 2006 and in parallel the observing system has evolved.
-For example, Argo is now fully developed and has been operating successfully for ten years.
+For example, Argo is now fully developed and has been operating successfully for more than ten years.
 PIRATA has also expanded to new sites and has enhanced its measurement suite with higher vertical resolution in the mixed layer, and new CO2 and O2 measurements.
-It is therefore timely to systematically review the requirements for sustained observations in the tropical Atlantic, and to critically review the design of the sustained observing system in order to take advantage of what has been learned to date, to collectively identify new opportunities to build on past accomplishments, and to explore the possibility for expanded interdisciplinary initiatives with other communities, e.g. in biogeochemistry.
+It is therefore timely to systematically review the requirements for sustained observations in the tropical Atlantic, to critically review the design of the sustained observing system in order to take advantage of what has been learned to date, to collectively identify new opportunities to build on past accomplishments, and to explore the possibility for expanded interdisciplinary initiatives with other communities, e.g. in biogeochemistry.

-The proposed Tropical Atlantic Observing System (TAOS) review will be organised by the CLIVAR Atlantic Region Panel (ARP) and in close cooperation with the PIRATA consortium.
-CLIVAR ARP will take the lead and coordinate the review, evaluate scientific progress since the last review, and recommend actions to advance sustained observing efforts in the tropical Atlantic.
-ARP will seek OOPC’s endorsement for the review, and will try to involve the International Ocean Carbon Coordination Project (IOCCP) and/or the Integrated Marine Biosphere Research Program (IMBeR) and Surface Ocean - Lower Atmosphere Study (SOLAS), among others, as key partners as well.
-The review will complement other reviews focusing on different elements of the Atlantic observing system that will take place in the next several years (for example, RAPID-AMOC and OSNAP).
-It will benefit from parallel efforts being carried out in the Pacific and Indian Oceans, namely the Tropical Pacific Observing System TPOS 2020 project, and the Indian Ocean Observing System (IndOOS) review.
+The Tropical Atlantic Observing System (TAOS) review was organised by the CLIVAR Atlantic Region Panel (ARP) and in close cooperation with the PIRATA consortium.
+CLIVAR ARP took the lead and coordinate the review, evaluated scientific progress since the last review, and recommended actions to advance sustained observing efforts in the tropical Atlantic.
+ARP sought OOPC’s endorsement for the review, and tried to involve the International Ocean Carbon Coordination Project (IOCCP) and/or the Integrated Marine Biosphere Research Program (IMBeR) and Surface Ocean - Lower Atmosphere Study (SOLAS), among others, as key partners as well.
+The review complemented other reviews focusing on different elements of the Atlantic observing system that took place in the next several years (for example, RAPID-AMOC and OSNAP).
+It benefits from parallel efforts being carried out in the Pacific and Indian Oceans, namely the Tropical Pacific Observing System TPOS 2020 project, and the Indian Ocean Observing System (IndOOS) review.
 Results of the TAOS review could also feed into the AtlantOS design strategy that is currently being formulated in advance of the OceanObs’19 conference.

-The review will be forward looking and strategic, and focus on possible changes to the observing system in the next decade.
-It will consider new observing technologies, observing system requirements from the user community (e.g. weather and climate forecast), and observational products that will be delivered.
-The review will be guided by the framework for ocean observing and make recommendations toward an adequate governing mechanism.
-The review will be comprehensive across all relevant observing system networks, including satellite observations, but with the focus primarily on the in situ observing system, and will consider atmospheric parameters (e.g., winds, surface fluxes) as well as aerosols, biogeochemistry and biology within the framework of a single integrated observing system.
+The review is forward looking and strategic, and focuses on possible changes to the observing system in the next decade.
+It considers new observing technologies, observing system requirements from the user community (e.g. weather and climate forecast), and observational products that to be delivered.
+The review is guided by the framework for ocean observing and make recommendations toward an adequate governing mechanism.
+The review is comprehensive across all relevant observing system networks, including satellite observations, but with the focus primarily on the in situ observing system, and will consider atmospheric parameters (e.g., winds, surface fluxes) as well as aerosols, biogeochemistry and biology within the framework of a single integrated observing system.